feedyard/k8-local/doc/tools.md

 [kubectx](https://github.com/ahmetb/kubectx) • cli to quickly swtich between local or remote clusters
 [skaffold](https://github.com/GoogleContainerTools/skaffold) • continuous development on local kubernetes
 [stern](https://github.com/wercker/stern)  • tails logs to the terminal from any number of local or remote pods
-[mkcert](https://github.com/FiloSottile/mkcert) • Automated management of certificates and CA for local https
+[mkcert](https://github.com/FiloSottile/mkcert) • automated management of certificates and CA for local https

+Review the [example](examples.md) using istio bookinfo to see how these tools can be used to create your local experience.

 _local cli interaction with remote platform services_